Darsh-Bhandari/KMP-Algorithm/README.md

     - Proposal: PDF file that contains an initial proposal of our implementation of the KMP Algorithm.
 Since creating this proposal, we have added to our idea significantly and made modifications as such.
     - Graphs: Python notebook file that utilizes the Matplotlib and Numpy libraries to create the graphs shown in the final report.
     - Final_Report: PDF file that includes a summary of our datasets, demonstrates the correctness of our algorithm, and estimates the Big O runtime.
-    - Presentation: A video file that summarizes the journey taken to develop this entire project.
-Includes summaries on our goals from the project, the development process, and our conclusions.
+    - Presentation: A markdown file that contains a link to a youtube video presentation that summarizes the journey taken to develop this entire project.
+Includes summaries on our goals from the project, the development process, how we conducted benchmarking and testing, and final conclusions.

 ## Function Description
 This section provides brief descriptions on what each function does in the KMPAlgorithm class.
 The source code can be found in the "kmp.h" and "kmp.cpp" files.